 - When it’s time to renew your Washington license tabs, it will be indicated on your renewal notice if you are required to have an emission test or when you bring a vehicle in from another state that is already in your name, an emission test is required according to the following table:

-For additional information including locations, fees and hours, please see our emissions page
+For additional information including locations, fees and hours, please the Department of Ecology website emissions page